JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/content/guides/many_systems.md

 ```

-Since we need to solve the same instance many times it makes sense to first compute a
+Since we need to solve the same system many times it makes sense to first compute a
 solution set for generic parameters and to use then a parameter homotopy.

 ```julia